peterhoward42/godesktopgui/README.md

 The original file lives in the source tree at `resources/files/templates/maingui.html`.

 We should digress first into Go's `http.FileSystem` interface.
-Which is very simple, defining just a single method:
+It's very simple, with just a single method:

 	Open(name string) (File, error)

-If you look at the `parseTemplateFromVirtualFileSystem()` function, you'll find code that uses this `Open` method on an `http.FileSystem` to read in the template file.:
+If you look at the `parseTemplateFromVirtualFileSystem()` function in `main.go`, you'll find code that uses this `Open` method on an `http.FileSystem` to read in the template file.:

-	generate.CompiledFileSystem.Open()
+	generated.CompiledFileSystem.Open()

-So it seems there's a package somewhee called `generate`, which is exporting an `http.FileSystem` attribute called `CompiledFileSystem`.
+So it seems there's a package somewhee called `generated`, which is exporting an `http.FileSystem` attribute called `CompiledFileSystem`.

 ## Generating the Source Code Required

-The code that defines the `generate` package is auto-generated using the `github.com/shurcooL/vfsgen` package; which is capabable of sucking up files from a real directory tree and expressing their contents as compilable Go source files
+The code that defines the `generated` package is auto-generated using the `github.com/shurcooL/vfsgen` package; which is capabable of sucking up files from a real directory tree and expressing their contents as compilable Go source files

-You can see the code for the generation command in `generate/cmd/generator.go`.
+You can see the code for the generation command in `generated/cmd/generator.go`.

 To avoid having to run it manually to build the program, it's built in to the Makefile dependency graph with the `generate` target.